 A Quick Intro to Ring Alarm Sensors

-Ring alarm sensors are a great choice for smart tech enthusiasts were looking to add a little bit more security to there home security systems.
+Ring alarm sensors are a great choice for smart tech enthusiasts were looking to add a little bit more security to there home security ring alarm system.
 These sensors come in two varieties.
-You’ve got the Ring motion sensor and the Ring contact sensor:
+You’ve got the Ring motion sensor and the Ring Alarm contact sensor:

 The motion sensors are good for, well, detecting motion while the contact sensors are a great choice for letting you know when windows and doors have been opened.
 The sensors connect to a central Ring alarm base station that’s responsible for keeping you up-to-date about the security of your home.

 There’s also the Ring Protect Plus and Pro plans.
 This adds a few additional features that home security enthusiasts might enjoy such as real-time security monitoring and an extended warranty for your devices.

 Each of the Ring alarm sensors come with double-sided tape for mounting.
 This double-sided tape is the easiest way to mount these Ring sensors, but it might not be the best when it comes to home security.